apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 ### <a name="index-defnitions"></a> Index Definitions

-Index definitions are nodes of type `oak:QueryIndexDefinition` which are stored under a special node named `oak:index`.
+Index definitions are nodes of type `oak:QueryIndexDefinition`, which are stored under a special node named `oak:index`.
-As part of diff traversal, at each level `IndexUpdate` looks for `oak:index` nodes.
+As part of diff traversal, at each level, `IndexUpdate` looks for `oak:index` nodes.
 Below is the canonical index definition structure:

     /oak:index/indexName